 Most states require applicants for initial dental licensure to have graduated from a Commission on Dental Accreditation (CODA) accredited dental school, have passed the National Board Exams Parts I and II, and have passed a clinical exam administered by the state or by a regional testing agency.
 Licensure is a complex and ever-changing topic and the ADA continues to monitor the licensure environment.

-Two score reports are included in the NBDE examination fee: one for the dean of the accredited dental school (you are attending or have attended) and one for you.
-You will receive your score report in the mail at the address indicated on your application 3-4 weeks after you've completed the exam.
-For additional information or score reports complete this form or contact:
+Two examination results reports are included in the NBDE examination fee: one for the dean of the accredited dental school (you are attending or have attended) and one for you.
+You will receive your results report in the mail at the address indicated on your application 3-4 weeks after you've completed the exam.
+For additional information contact:

 Joint Commission on National Dental Examinations

 Chicago, IL 60611

 ASDA sells re-prints of previously issued NBDE exams, parts I and II.
 You can find them at ASDA's website.